SVSS has put together a list of the frequently asked volunteering questions.

 Do I have to commit to a project for the year?

 Volunteer roles vary in the amount of time you need to give up.
 For projects that involve befriending someone, you need to be prepared to give a minimum of 6 months involvement where possible, and need to update your contact at our partner agency as soon as your availability changes.
 We are trying to find a range of options for students, from one off events, to short term involvement, or time limited roles.
-If you are unsure which option to choose, please contact the SVSS coordinator to have a chat.
+If you are unsure which option to choose, please contact the SVSS coordinator to have a chat during the drop in times.

 Do I need any previous experience?